mayaahorton/mayaahorton/README.md

 ## Languages and Experience
 My PhD research was based mostly in C/C++ (numerical modelling of astrophysical jets) and Python (visualisation and image cube manipulation).
 I have strong HTML and CSS experience and developed the LOFAR Surveys website in 2019.
 I have broad Linux sysadmin experience through managing a research cluster.
 I have 15+ years experience with MATLAB, somewhat accidentally.
 I also have varying levels of exposure to IDL, GTK, Java and other random things.
 Before returning to astronomy my background covered a broad mix of heritage and environmental project management and research.

+## Health and Campaigning
+I am an outspoken advocate for changing the diagnostic journey within healthcare.
+It is often too difficult for individuals to get adequate and timely support due to misunderstandings, approximations, non-specific diagnostic tools and lack of communication between healthcare providers.
+Some of my campaigning involves proposing new technological solutions for monitoring, but most of my advocacy centres around listening to, and trusting, patients.
+I believe policy engagement is very important for all researchers and I have strong interests in sustainability, social sciences and philosophy which transect different aspects of research.